 In order to be considered for the consultant position, applicants must submit the following materials (except the application form) by email to email@example.com:

-- The online application at http://writingcenter.truman.edu/apply.
+- The online application linked at the bottom of this page.

 - A letter of application describing your interest in the position.

-A selection of applicants will advance to the mock consultation/consultant interview stage.
-Candidates will be interviewed first by a current writing consultant and will then go through a mock conference with a current consultant.
+Candidates who do make it to the interview/mock stage will interview a current writing consultant and go through a mock consultation with a current consultant.
 Candidates who successfully make it through this stage will then interview with the Director.
-Please note that all application materials will be shared only